anisov/python_async_options/README.md

-# python_async_options
+# Python Async Options
-Use select, selectors, socket, coroutine, asyncio, aiohttp.
+Use select, selectors, socket, coroutine, asyncio, aiohttp for write async in python.